Emeraude/makefile_maker/README.md

 The makefile command will be put in /usr/bin.
 Some options have been implemented :
-You can change the compiler, display or not the header, change the login in the header, the executable name, the project name, the include directory.
+You can change the compiler, display or not the header, change the login in the header, the executable name, the project name, the include directory, or add compilation flags.
 More details with this command :

     	makefile --help